atgeller/liquid-rust/README.md

 cd liquid-rust
 ```

-To build the source you need a nightly version of rustc.
+To build the source you need a nightly version of `rustc`.
 We pin the version using a [toolchain file](/rust-toolchain) (more info [here](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file)).
-If you are using rustup, no special action is needed as it should install the correct rustc version and components based on the information on that file.
+If you are using `rustup`, no special action is needed as it should install the correct `rustc` version and components based on the information on that file.

 Finally, build the project using `cargo`